List of Big Time Rush characters: Penny Lane

-Penelope "Penny" Lane (Emma Lahana) is Simon Lane's daughter who was a trained spy by her father.
+Penelope "Penny" Lane (portrayed by Emma Lahana) is Simon Lane's daughter who was a trained spy by her father.
 In Big Time Movie, when her father goes rogue, she sets out to find a device called "The Beetle" that ended up in Kendall's possession.
-She breaks into their room to steal the device back, and after realizing they are now wanted by the British government, the boys later teams up with the Penny into saving her abducted father in exchange for The Beetle, but the negotiation goes wrong and they end up thinking of a plan to take Moon down, but Simon is tranquilized and they end up having to do so themselves.
-Later, when Katie is abducted, Penny and the boy's rush to Moon's mansion fighting their way through.
-When Moon is defeated, Simon's name is cleared and they clear the boys names.
-James had a crush on her.
-Penny's name is a parody of The Beatles song Penny Lane.
+She breaks into their room to steal the device back, and after realizing they are now wanted by the British government, the boys later teams up with the Penny into saving her abducted father in exchange for the Beetle.

 Simon Lane

 A secret British agent who realized the evil plans of Sir Atticus Moon and went rogue to disrupt him.
 He steals an anti-gravity device known as "The Beetle" and carries it in a rather girlish bag and switches it with Kendall's equally girlish bag (a gift from a fan) and is abducted by Moon's henchmen.
 The boys team up with Simon's daughter Penny to rescue him, but the deal goes wrong.
 Simon notes that the boys are now public enemy because they were caught with the Beetle in their possession, so Simon promises to have the boys' names cleared if they help him deal with Moon, but Simon ends up getting tranquilized by Logan's mistake.
 He remains unconscious until the boys defeat Moon and Simon makes good on his promise.
-Simon's wife isn't seen in the movie.

-Notable guest stars
+Guest stars

 Snoop Dogg

-Snoop Dogg made his Guest Appearance in the movie Big Time Christmas.
-He is shown first hitting Gustavo with a limo going to his Grandma's House.
-The boys need two celebrity duet for Griffin and they have already done one with Miranda Cosgrove so Snoop Dogg does the 12 Day of Christmas Snoop Gave to Me but Justin Bieber had released the 50 days of Christmas so they had 5 min to write a song because Snoop needed to get to his Grandma's House eventually they get a squirrel song in five min and they record it with Snoop.
-After that Snoop is not seen on the TV Show again but at the Kids Choice Awards 2011 performing with BTR singing Boyfriend.
+Snoop Dogg makes a guest appearance in the episode "Big Time Christmas".